 As a “white” gal, I’m not sure what my place or voice is in all this.
 As a “white” gal it can be challenging to speak out without possibly getting it wrong.
 So I was very happy to find the words of another mother instead.
 One whose words in this situation strike me as far more relevant.
 This amazing woman, the mayor of Atlanta, says it all.

-We have this key thing in common, Mayor Keisha and and I: We’re both mothers.
+We have these key things in common, Mayor Keisha and and I: We’re both mothers.
 Both mothers of four children.
 And we both care about people.
 All people, and their rights to equal treatment, and access to equal opportunities.

 But I’m a mother of four white children, rather than four black children; in Europe, rather than America.
 Due to chance (being born into a white middle class family in Canada), I was born with privileges that I might never have noticed or thought about, unless my own mother had not told me how good I had it every day of my life, always pointing my gaze to those less fortunate, whether it was the white guys asking for money near the local shops, to whom she always stopped for a chat or to give some money, or the immigrant refugees to whom she taught English at a local high school.